Abby Lee Miller Slams ‘Dumb’ ‘Dance Moms,’ Tries To Avoid Jail Time In Fraud Case

 — WiLD 98.3 Las Vegas (@WiLD983) January 18, 2017

-Radar Online shared that Abby Lee Miller actually just slammed the Dance Moms as “dumb” and of course this isn’t going over well at all.
-After this week’s episode, Abby wasn’t happy at all and went to Instagram saying, “And what about this amazing number? @Kendallvertes is gory good in ‘Dead On Arrival’ but @lifetime didn’t air it! #Dumb.
+Radar Online shared that Abby Lee Miller just slammed Dance Moms as “dumb,” and of course, this isn’t going over well at all.

+After this week’s episode, Abby wasn’t happy at all and went to Instagram, saying, “And what about this amazing number? @Kendallvertes is gory good in ‘Dead On Arrival’ but @lifetime didn’t air it! #Dumb.
 Who would like to see less fighting and more dancing?
 The routine begins with her on a slab inside the morgue and then rewinds it’self back to the beginning to depict the accident.
 Pretty creative on my end? #GiveAbbyCreativeCredit.”

 Abby Lee Miller has slammed the show more than once, and it is pretty obvious she isn’t happy with Dance Moms lately.
 Back in December, she also slammed the show.

 At the time, she said “I spent the first 3 years of #Dancemoms fighting so that @maddieziegler would get the solos instead of the ones who couldn’t pick up or couldn’t remember.
 This young lady was/is definitely the right fit for the current team!”

 Abby Lee Miller is going through a rough time right now, and it looks like she could be losing everything in the process.

 Are you shocked to hear that Abby Lee Miller might end up in jail?
 Do you think that Abby should spend time behind bars?
-Sound off in the comments section below on your thoughts.
+Sound off in the comments section below.
 Abby will be sentenced on Friday in this case.

 [Featured Image By Frazer Harrison/Getty Images]